-Article 19 Contracts estimated to be between EUR 10,000 and EUR 50,000
+Article 19 Contracts estimated to be between EUR 25,000 and EUR 200,000

 - (1) Where appropriate, the Organisation may publish the contract opportunity on the Organisation's website in a designated area accessible to suppliers.
-Publication under this Article does not constitute a call for tender in accordance with Article 11. - (2) The organisation may also maintain a supplier roster from which it shall seek requests for quotation.
-The supplier roster shall be subject matter specific, easily defined on the basis of purchases made under the category concerned. - (3) The supplier roster shall be open for registration of new suppliers by way of a call for expression of interest to be published in a designated area on the Organisation's website accessible to suppliers.
-The call for expression of interest may specify duration and conditions of admission to the roster, including the requirement to meet certain selection criteria for qualification of suppliers. - (4) At minimum, the Organisation shall ensure appropriate competition by sending requests for quotations to at least 3 suppliers. - (5) Where, for objective reasons, the number of suppliers available to respond to the publication or to the request for quotation is less than 3, the Organisation shall seek to ensure an optimal level of competition in the circumstances.
+Publication under this Article does not constitute a call for tender in accordance with Article 11. - (2) The organisation may also maintain a supplier database, within the e-tendering tool, from which it shall seek requests for quotation.
+The supplier database shall be subject matter specific, easily defined on the basis of purchases made under the category concerned. - (3) The supplier database shall be open for registration of new suppliers by way of a call for expression of interest to be published in a designated area on the Organisation's website accessible to suppliers.
+The call for expression of interest may specify duration and conditions of admission to the database, including the requirement to meet certain selection criteria for qualification of suppliers. - (4) At minimum, the Organisation shall ensure appropriate competition by inviting at least 3 suppliers from the supplier database in the e-tendering tool to submit quotations. - (5) Where, for objective reasons, the number of suppliers available to respond to the publication or to the request for quotation is less than 3, the Organisation shall seek to ensure an optimal level of competition in the circumstances. - (6) For opportunities with an estimated value of EUR 50,000 to EUR 200,000, the organisation shall usually notify the ESS ILOs no less than three (3) weeks in advance of opening the Request For Quotation for selected suppliers in the e-tendering tool to give the ILOs the chance to provide ESS with suitable suppliers that can be added to the invitee list.
+In cases of extreme urgency, safety-related or unforeseen circumstances, ESS and the ILOs can agree on a shorter notification period.